Mindfulness in a Modern World

 Being focused on the present does not mean that planning and future goals are irrelevant or unimportant.
 In fact, being mindful keeps you connected to the aspirations and goals you set for yourself.
 Carol Davidson Hornsby- owner of Crave Fitness & Wellness pauses each morning before walking into her workplace and takes a moment to remind herself of the mission of her business and the impact she wants to have on her clients.
 “When I am leading from the heart,” Kelly Andrews, former Assistant Dean of Wellness at Florida Southern College and now a wellness coach shares, “my thoughts, goals and actions are in alignment and I am fully present”.
 This type of intentionality actually increases the ability of our minds to center on what must truly be accomplished to meet our goals and prevents distractions that merely occupy our time.

 Just like any other new skill, mindfulness is something that requires practice.
 Each of the mindfulness practitioners I chatted with described the integration of mindfulness into their daily routine.
 Carol makes conscious choices about the food she eats, making sure that her meals are nutritious, pleasing to the eye and the palate, and most importantly, enjoyed without distraction from electronic devices.
-Darek encourages new clients to start with a five minute daily meditation.
+Darek encourages new clients to start with a five-minute daily meditation.
 “Anything longer becomes a tax and creates frustration” he says, but most people can set aside five minutes for a new routine.
 Darek compares the discipline required to start a mindfulness practice to starting a new exercise program – “Just like you cannot wake up one morning and say ‘I want to be strong’, then never go to a gym and expect amazing results.
 You cannot start a mindfulness journey and not expect to put in a little effort.”
 The changes you make do not need to be major interruptions to your routine, just small shifts that reinforce the importance of being aware of the present.

 Neuroscience research has revealed tangible evidence that mindfulness training alters our brains positively impacting how we engage with ourselves, others, and our work.
 This research indicates that mindfulness is a learned skill and that practice strengthens connections between certain parts of our brains specifically the parts that regulate emotion and information processing.
 When practiced and applied, mindfulness can profoundly alter and “upgrade” the operating system of the mind.
 Through repeated mindfulness practice, brain activity is redirected from ancient, reactionary parts of the brain to the more evolved part of the brain, the prefrontal cortex which houses our executive command center.
 This research indicates that mindfulness should no longer be considered a “nice-to-have”.
 It is a “must-have” for all of us as a way to keep our brains healthy, to support self-regulation and enhance decision-making capabilities.